Home

 Where can you go with a Philippine passport?

-The Philippines ranks 80th on the visa-free list, meaning Filipinos can visit up to 64 countries and territories without a visa before they travel.
-Philippines passport holders can visit many countries, each with visa rules.
-This guide explains which countries are visa-free, which offer visas on arrival, and which need an Electronic Travel Authorization (eTA).
+The Philippines ranks 80th on the visa-free list, meaning Filipinos can visit up to 64 countries and territories without a visa.
+Philippine passport holders can visit many countries, each with its own visa rules.
+This guide explains which countries are visa-free, which offer visas on arrival, and which require an Electronic Travel Authorisation (eTA).
 It also includes information on countries where a visa is needed beforehand, explaining electronic and regular visas (eVisas).

 What are the different visa approach For Philippine passport visa-free countries?